 The process of selecting target interviews was built upon personal connections.
 I have developed a network of party professionals through my participation in nightlife, music festivals and Burning Man since 2009.
 I began this research with the ambitious goal to include a “nation-wide perspective,” targeting New York, Detroit, Phoenix, San Francisco, Chicago, New Orleans and Washington, DC.
 I hope to eventually include stories from all of these cities and more.

 I decided to reduce the scope to focus on Detroit, New York and Phoenix, which shifted the language from “nation-wide” towards “individual” perspectives.
 I cannot claim to speak for anyone but myself, but I can create a platform for people to share their ideas and stories.
 Each of these cities has a very different history, scene and identity.
 New York is an obvious choice to include in conversations about party scenes, but Detroit and Phoenix have some hidden gems that most people outside of the respective cities do not know about.
 This project is an opportunity to show these cities in a different light.

 My process began with reaching out to the contacts I had in each city to gain referrals.
 I cross-referenced referrals with online research to determine who I wanted to interview.
 I found it most effective to have a mutual contact make the introduction to the target interviewee, which helped me to connect with some prominent professionals who may not have responded to a cold call or email.
 Additional referrals built up organically, as people felt excited by the mission of this project.
-To provide a more complete analysis, I was able to attend a corresponding party or event for nearly every person I interviewed.
+To provide a more complete analysis, I was able to attend a corresponding event for nearly every person I interviewed.